roc-streaming/roc-toolkit/docs/sphinx/internals/fe_resampler.rst

 If you are going to roll your own media cast software you'll face few non-obvious pitfalls.
 This page provides a description of these obstacles and measures Roc took to avoid them.

 Frequency generators are not created equal.
 44100 Hz generated on different sound cards (even if the cards are similar) slightly differ in a few tens of Hertz.
-This gives us the difference in speed of samples transfer that leads to buffers overruns and underruns.
+This gives us the difference in speed of samples transfer that leads to buffer overruns and underruns.

 Let's imagine an experiment.
 Assume two hosts, the first one sends sound via the network to the second one.
 The first host generates samples with 44090 Hz (every 22.681 us) and the second one transfers received samples to sound card with 44110 Hz (22.671 us).
 First one is slower in 10 ns for every sample.
 Every second incoming queue of the receiver diminishes for 0.441 ms of sound.
 Sooner or later it would dry up and the user would hear scratches.
 Likewise, if the sender is a bit faster than the receiver, the user would feel a delay between the picture on the screen and sound if she or he is watching a video.
 Both situations are not acceptable and Roc is designed to avoid them.